 Everything usually starts with an idea popping up into somebody’s head.
 What happens next depends on what kind of person has the idea.
 Sometimes it goes at lightning speed, sometimes it’s being carefully pushed over a long period of time.
-In any case, if you’re entrepreneur, there is always need for a creative website as it is something you can hardly avoid in a modern world.
+In any case, if you’re an entrepreneur, there is always a need for a creative website as it is something you can hardly avoid in a modern world.
 They serve multiple purposes:

-All these goals can be reached through creating a worthy website that potential customers will understand and enjoy enough to actually remember your company.
+All these goals can be reached by creating a worthy website that potential customers will understand and enjoy enough to actually remember your company.
 This is why the question of how to design a website for a startup is quite a hot topic.
-Technically, the process is the same, as you need drafts and other relevant info; however, on a deeper level web design for startups is quite different from, for example, design for such famous brands as Adidas.
+Technically, the process is the same, as you need drafts and other relevant info; however, on a deeper level, web design for startups is quite different from, for example, design for such famous brands as Adidas.
 Let’s see what can be done in order to catch that wave of success.